joeandrews/joeandre.ws/README.md

 ---

 The ants in the simulation, move in a psuedo random fashion influenced by pheromone trails.
-The anys leave pheromone trails everywhere they go.
-If they encouter food, they will turn red and change direction 180 degrees, following the trails back to the ant hill.
+The ants leave pheromone trails everywhere they go.
+If they encouter food, they will turn red and change direction 180 degrees following the trails back to the ant hill.